-I’m an analog DJ (vinyl selector) of 15 years.
-I’ve held residencies in Atlanta, Chicago, Athens, and Springfield, MO.
-Sets are typically organized by genre, theme or event.
+I’m a vinyl dj of 15 years.
+I’ve held residencies in Atlanta, Chicago, Athens, and currently Springfield, MO:

 AREAS OF SPECIALIZATION post-punk, new wave, krautrock, soul, garage rock, 60s French.